-Class Performance: Your final grade in my class will be calculated by the following system.
+Class Performance: Your final grade in my class will be calculated with the following weighting system.

-28% Final Exam Cumulative.
+25% Final Exam Cumulative.
 You must get a "D" on the final exam to pass.
 35% Exam Average The average score of your two in-class exams.
-10% Labs Use Excel or R to statistically analyze large data sets.
-5% Lab Final A short in-person lab final using Excel or R. 10% Written Homework Traditional written homework from the textbook.
-5% Online Homework Assigned online using Achieve for each chapter.
-7% Class Activities Based on participation in group activities and attendance.
+10% Labs Use R to statistically analyze large data sets.
+5% Lab Final A short in-person lab final using R. 17% Written Homework Traditional written homework from the textbook.
+8% Class Activities Based on participation in group activities and attendance.